 There are essentially two different methods that you can use to watch CBS live without cable.
 Here are the basics:

-Streaming Services, like CBS All Access, give you access to the CBS live stream for a monthly fee.
-CBS All Access costs just $5.99 per month, and covers CBS live and on-demand.
-There are other services that offer packages of up to 50+ channels, but they cost more (around $40/mo).
+Streaming Services, like fuboTV, give you access to the CBS live stream for a monthly fee.
+CBS All Access is the cheapest and costs just $5.99 per month, and covers CBS live and on-demand.
+There are other services, like Hulu Live, that offer packages of up to 50+ channels for a more complete cable TV alternative, but they cost more (around $64.99/mo).
 These services work over the internet on various devices, and don’t require cable TV.

 Digital Antennas give you access to broadcast networks in your area.
 Depending on where you live, this could include CBS, FOX, NBC, ABC, and others.
 Antennas have an upfront cost, but there’s no subscription or ongoing expense to worry about.
 They’re a good option if you live near your local broadcasting station.